 People are attracted to freelancing for many reasons.
 The lifestyle offers immense benefits - autonomy and flexibility to choose the projects, work hours, and workplace, and build employment stability.

 However, building a freelance career comes with its own set of challenges.
-Finding clients, self-promotion, and competing with other professionals to win projects can be difficult.
+Finding clients, self-promotion, and competing with other professionals to win projects can be challenging.

 Luckily, some strategies can assist in finding clients to build up your freelancing business, grabbing the benefits of this exciting career.

-This blog discusses the freelancing career and frequently asked questions, including how you can become a freelancer in Australia.
+This blog discusses the freelancing career and frequently asked questions, including how to become a freelancer in Australia.

 1. What Are Freelancers?

-Freelancers are self-employed professionals who usually complete contract work for businesses that recruit them for specialized tasks or services.
+Freelancers are self-employed professionals who usually complete contract work for businesses that recruit them for specialised tasks or services.
 Companies refer to them as contractors instead of employees.

 Freelancers work on short-term and long-term contracts in various fields under predetermined terms on an hourly, daily, or fixed project rate.

 They provide, produce, or sell their work to various organisations rather than working for a single business.
 The profession gives freedom to select the projects to complete and the employers they wish to work for.